riricoast183/Sign-Digit-Recognition/README.md

 Machine learning is transforming how we interact with technology—from facial recognition to self-driving cars.
 But could I teach a computer to understand hand gestures representing numbers?
 That question led me to my latest project: **sign-digit recognition**.

-In this article, I’ll share my journey, the dataset I used, how I built the model, the results I achieved, and the lessons I learned along the way.
+In this article, I’ll share my journey, the dataset I used, how I built the model, and the lessons I learned along the way.

 ---